Heating Instructions

 • Heat oven to 350°F (165°C).

-• Sprinkle with extra cheese if desired (mozzarella and/or Parmesan).
+• Optional: Sprinkle with extra cheese if desired (mozzarella and/or Parmesan).

 • Cover the dish tightly with foil to retain moisture and ensure even heating.